 Specialized skin care products

 Choosing skin care products and lotions designed for rosacea skin can help.
-Most importantly, you should avoid the use of any skin care products that are scented or have stimulating ingredients.
+Most important is to avoid the use of any skin care products that are scented or have stimulating ingredients.
 At INLIV, we offer the following specialized products:

 - Vivier products specially formulated to reduce redness

 - Jane Iredale Mineral Make Up to help disguise redness.
-It’s non-comedogenic, mineral-based and fragrance-free to aid the health of your skin
+It’s non-comedogenic, mineral-based and fragrance-free to promote healthy skin

 Topical prescription creams and gels